Seattle Mitre Eagles

 The Seattle Mitre Eagles were an American soccer club based in Port Orchard, Washington.
-The club is notable for making the finals of the 1987 U.S. Open Cup, and participating in the 1988 CONCACAF Champions' Cup where they lost to Mexico's Cruz Azul 9-0 on aggregate.
-The Eagles held Cruz Azul to a 0-0 draw in the second leg of that tie.
+The club is notable for finishing as runners-up of the 1987 U.S. Open Cup, and participating in the 1988 CONCACAF Champions' Cup where they lost to Mexico's Cruz Azul 9–0 on aggregate.
+The Eagles held Cruz Azul to a 0–0 draw in the second leg of the series at Memorial Stadium in Seattle.

 History

 The origin of the club is unknown, but it is likely that the team formed in the mid-1980s.
 The founders of the team were former University of Washington students, and ex-players who played for FC Seattle Storm.
+The team played most of their matches at high school stadiums in the Seattle area, including in Shoreline, Washington.